opulencephp/docs/orm-data-mappers.md

 We'll implement this interface in the examples below.

 <h2 id="sql-data-mappers">SQL Data Mappers</h2>
 SQL data mappers use an SQL database for storage and querying.
-They must implement the `Opulence\ORM\DataMappers\ISQLDataMapper` (`SQLDataMapper` comes built-in).
+They must implement the `Opulence\Orm\DataMappers\ISqlDataMapper` (`SqlDataMapper` comes built-in).
 An SQL data mapper implements all the methods from `IDataMapper` as well as `getIdGenerator()`, which returns the instance of the Id generator used by the data mapper.

-> **Note:** Id generators are in the `Opulence\ORM\Ids` namespace.
+> **Note:** Id generators are in the `Opulence\Orm\Ids` namespace.

-`SQLDataMapper` comes with a few extra methods built-in:
+`SqlDataMapper` comes with a few extra methods built-in:

 * `loadEntity()`
   * Accepts a row of data from an SQL query and converts it into an instance of the object maintained by the data mapper